Skip to main content

 1. United States v.
 Kuemmerle, 67 M.J.
 141 (C.A.A.F.
 2009).
 Prior to joining the Navy, accused posted sexually explicit image of a child to his Yahoo! email account profile.
 The image was accessible to other Internet users.
 After accused enlisted, he continued to access his account and did not remove the image.
 NCIS investigators accessed the accused’s profile and viewed the image.
 Accused was charged and convicted at a court-martial with distributing child pornography.
 The C.A.A.F. held that the accused committed an offense while on active duty because he continued to maintain control over his account and others viewed the image he had posted on the account.

-2. Morita, 74 M.J. at 122.
+2. Morita, 74 M.J. at 122 (C.A.A.F.
+2015).
 Where the accused was not lawfully called to active duty or performing duty in IDT status at the time of some of his offenses, the court-martial lacked jurisdiction over those offenses under Article 2(a).
 The court-martial also lacked jurisdiction under Article 2(c) because the Government did not present sufficient evidence to show either that the accused was “serving with the armed forces” at the time of those offenses or that any of the other criteria under Article 2(c) were met.

 III.
 Jurisdiction over the Person